New US travel rules: What you need to know about the changes prompted by Omicron - KRDO

 Technically, yes.

-At least two US carriers are still flying back and forth from South Africa.
+At least two US carriers are still flying back and forth from South Africa, for example.
 Delta Air Lines is still offering Atlanta-Johannesburg service, and United Airlines is still offering Newark-Johannesburg service.

 United Airlines is also resuming nonstop service between Newark and Cape Town, according to a news release from South African Tourism.
 The release also said, “we would like to emphasize that our country remains open for all those travelers who wish to visit.”